github/docs/content/code-security/secret-scanning/configuring-secret-scanning-for-your-repositories.md

 {% endif %}

+{% ifversion secret-scanning-enable-by-default-for-public-repos %}

+## Enabling {% data variables.secret-scanning.user_alerts %} for all your {% ifversion ghec %}user-owned {% endif %}public repositories

+You can enable {% data variables.product.prodname_secret_scanning %} for all of your existing {% ifversion ghec %}user-owned {% endif %}public repositories through your personal account settings.
+{% note %}

+**Note**: As of March 11, 2024, {% data variables.product.prodname_secret_scanning %} and push protection will be enabled by default for all new {% ifversion ghec %}user-owned {% endif %}public repositories that you create.
+You can still choose to disable these features for an individual repository in the repository's "Code security and analysis" settings page.
+For more information, see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository#enabling-or-disabling-security-and-analysis-features-for-public-repositories)".

+{% endnote %}

+{% data reusables.user-settings.access_settings %}
+{% data reusables.user-settings.security-analysis %}
+1. Under "Code security and analysis", to the right of "{% data variables.product.prodname_secret_scanning_caps %}", click **Disable all** or **Enable all**.
+{% data reusables.secret-scanning.push-protection-optional-enable %}

+{% endif %}

 ## Excluding directories from {% data variables.secret-scanning.user_alerts %}

 You can configure a `secret_scanning.yml` file to exclude directories from {% data variables.product.prodname_secret_scanning %}, including when you use push protection.
 For more information, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/excluding-folders-and-files-from-secret-scanning)."